GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/project-manager/icons.md

 ---
-title: Set the icons and thumbnail of the game
+title: Game icons and thumbnail
 ---
 # Set the icons and thumbnail of the game